-We didn’t give a W-2 or a 1099 to our babysitters who work in our home.
-Are we required to do so?
+We didn’t give our nanny a 1099 or W-2… Are we required to do so?

 If you control how the work is performed, the babysitter is a household employee.
 If the babysitter controls how the work is performed, the babysitter is self-employed.